marcushoks/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-A super simple rock paper scissors game (please have the console open while playing).
+A super simple rock paper scissors game.
-Will be revisted later to implement some GUI.
+Now with buttons!\
+_GUI will be cleaned up later_